Perfect 3-Day Madrid Itinerary for First-Time Visitors

 Evening in Malasaña or Chueca

-• Chueca is upbeat and welcoming.
+- Chueca is friendly and cheerful.

 Day Three: Local Life, Markets & Optional Day Trips